kdegonge/MDPC-Punta-Cana/README.md

 -VIP terminal and terminal A are missing the airport signs

 -terminal B expanded apron is missing.
 This will not be included in v1.0.0 as I don't have enough source imagery to do it up to the accuracy of the rest of the airport

-#### If you use reddit feel free to check out r/FlightsimModding and post there about anything you might be developing, mods you think are worth sharing, or with any questions.

 10/26/2018 - v1.0.1